debezium/container-images/website-builder/README.md

 ## Step 4: Edit the site

 Use any development tools on your local machine to edit the source files for the site.
 For very minor modifications, Jekyll will detect the changes and may regenerate the corresponding static file(s).
-However, we generally recommend that you use CNTRL-C in the container shell to stop the preview server, re-run the rake clean preview command, and refresh your browser.
+However, we generally recommend that you use CTRL-C in the container shell to stop the preview server, re-run the rake clean preview command, and refresh your browser.

 If you have to change the Gemfile to use different libraries, you will need to let the container download the new versions.
 The simplest way to do this is to stop the container (using CTRL-C), use rm -rf bundler to remove the directory where the gem files are stored, and then restart the container.
 This ensures that you're always using the exact files that are specified in the Gemfile.lock file.